Kintyre/ksconf/docs/source/cmd.rst

     1. A detailed listing of each sub-command is provided in this section.
         This includes relevant background descriptions, typical use cases, examples, and discussion of relevant topics.
 An expanded descriptions of CLI arguments and their usage is provided here.
-        If you've not used a particular command before, start here.
+        If you have not used a particular command before, start here.
-    2. The :doc:`Command line reference<dyn/cli>` provides a quick an convenient reference when the command line is unavailable.
+    2. The :doc:`Command line reference<dyn/cli>` provides a quick and convenient reference when the command line is unavailable.
 The same information is available by typing ``ksconf <CMD> --help``.
         This is most helpful if you're already familiar with a command, but need a quick refresher.